PlanetLive/LinearA/README.md

 # Linear A Script <!--&ndash; Model Building-->

-## Global Mirror Network Origins
+## Global Mirror Network

-Understanding the use of mirrors, drums and fire signals for early trade route logistics is an important step toward connecting the threads of world history - specifically megalythic structures, hilltop temples, mound villages and straight roads where forest canopies were cleared for line-of-sight communication.
+Understanding the use of mirrors, drums, bird couriers and fire signals for trade logistics has been a missing thread in connecting the patterns of world history.
+Unraveling the role of line-of-sight communication in the locations of megalythic structures, hilltop temples, mound villages and straight lines were roads were cleared through tree canopy for line-of-sight communication.

 We're expanding on the LinearA translations of [Hiro Kuroda](hiro/) by adding related information on the Minoan mirror network that fostered trade in the Aegean Sea between Egypt, Greece and Turkey.